-When we asked our Airbnb host how to get to Teotihuacan independently by public transport, he looked at us slightly strangely before telling us that we would be much better going on a Teotihuacan tour.
+When we asked our Airbnb host how to get to Teotihuacan from Mexico City by bus, his reaction was unexpected.
+He looked at us slightly strangely before stating that we’d be better going on a Teotihuacan tour.

-We wanted to spend as long there as possible and move around it at our own pace rather than being rushed around in a tour group.
+We wanted to spend as long there as possible and move around it at our own pace.
+We didn’t think this would be possible in a tour group.

 Pin Me For Later…

 It’s on the Yellow Line 5 towards the north of the metro map as you look at it.

 When you exit the metro station, the Autobuses del Norte terminal is directly in front of you, you can’t miss it.